 The scenario assumes a low pressure of the pathogen in the nurseries and in the surroundings.
 Younger plants are exposed to the pathogen for only short period of time.
-The scenario assumes Quercus petraea to be unsuitable/minor hosts for the pathogen.
+The scenario assumes Q. robur to be minor hosts for the pathogen.
 The scenario also assumes that symptoms of the disease are visible and promptly detected during inspections, and that infected leaves are removed from the ground thereby reducing the inoculum pressure during production and preventing the pathogen to be exported in plant material dropped on to the substrate present in pots.